DRAGON'S LAIR / SPACE ACE MONITOR TO TV SWAP

 INSTALLING THE TV IN THE GAME

 OK, this part can be tricky without some help.
 Make sure the power cord is wrapped up and out of the way.
-Carefully lift the monitor up, and place the bottom end in first on the mounting brackets.
-Be very careful of the neck of the picture tube as you do this.
-Slide it down the brackets until the mounting holes roughly line up.
-Make sure the monitor is lined up, and hold it steady while your help inserts the bolts from the top down.
-This can be tricky as there is not much hand room here.
-Have your assistant put on all four nuts and hand tighten them as best as you can.
-Get the 1/2" socket and tighten all four nuts down.
-With the monitor secure, check the alignment in the front.
-It may be necessary to adjust the front plastic monitor bezel a bit to fit exactly around the tube.
+Carefully lift up the frame and place the bottom end in first on the game cabinet's mounting brackets.
+Be very careful of the neck of the picture tube while you do this.
+Slide the frame down the brackets until the mounting holes line up, and then hold it squarely-positioned while your assistant inserts the bolts from the top.
+This can be tricky, as there is not much hand room here.
+After your assistant hand-tightens all four nuts as best as they can, tighten them with the 1/2" socket.
+With everything secure, check the alignment in the front.

 OK, now for the moment of truth!
-Double check all of your work and connections.
-Plug in your Dragon's Lair, and turn it on.
-POOF!!
-Just kidding :) If the TV was left on the GAME input and turned on when you tested it, then you should see the word GAME on the screen in the upper right corner (if you are using the Symphonic TV) while the game boots the laserdisc.
-If not, just walk around to the back and use the remote to turn on the TV and set the input channel.
-It should now remain that way every time you turn the game on.
-Additional 'secret' fine adjustments to the picture quality can also be made, as described in the April 2016 update posted below.
+Double-check all your work and connections.
+Plug in your game and turn it on.
+If the TV was last unplugged while you had it running on the "GAME" input during testing, then it should turn on now, and you should see the word "GAME" briefly on the screen in the upper right corner (if you are using the Symphonic TV).
+If not, just walk around to the back and use the remote to turn on the TV and set the input selection.
+The ideal TV should now remain that way every time you turn the game on.

-This tutorial was written to help those who would like an easy solution to replacing the monitor in their game but weren't quite sure how to do it.
-While this document was written specifically using the Electrohome G07 monitor and the Symphonic ST419D TV, many of the concepts discussed here can be applied to the Wells Gardner monitor and to the use of other TV models.
+This tutorial was organized subsequent to shared accounts of monitor-to-TV swaps that had begun among the D-L-P collector community and gained popularity, to safely guide those who would like an easy solution to replacing the monitor in their game.
+While this tutorial was written specifically using the Electrohome G07 monitor and the Symphonic ST419D TV, many of the concepts discussed here can be applied to the Wells-Gardner WG4900 monitor and to the use of other TV models.

 Special thanks to Jeff Kinder, Michael Fox, Dave Hallock, and the D-L-P community as a whole.